Integuru-AI/Venmo-Unofficial-API/README.md

 # Venmo Integration

-This Python module provides a simple interface to interact with the Venmo API, allowing users to perform various operations such as checking balance, making payments, and requesting money.
+This is an unofficial API for Venmo.
+It allows you to interact with Venmo's internal APIs.

 ## Features

 - Get account identity and balance
 - Retrieve personal transaction history
-- Get payment methods
-- Send payments to other users
+- Send payments
+- Request payments
-- Request money from other users
+- Look up users
-- User lookup

 ## Usage

-You need to provide your Venmo access token to authenticate all requests in this repo.
-You can find this token by inspecting the network requests when you are logged in to the Venmo website.
+You need to provide a Venmo access token to authenticate all requests in this repo.
+You can find this token by inspecting the network requests/cookies when you are logged into the Venmo website.

-If you dont want to deal with the token and hosting the integration yourself, you can reach out to us at Alan@taiki.online we can help you set everything up.
+## Info

+This integration is built by UnofficialAPIs.com.
+We take custom requests for new integrations or additional features for existing supported platforms.
+We also offer hosting and authentication services.
+If you have requests or want to work with us, reach out at richard@taiki.online.

 This repo is intended to be used as a package in a larger project. https://github.com/Unofficial-APIs/Integrations